 Some companies ask that you have a plain, white background, while others encourage you to decorate your background with colourful signs, posters and child-friendly decorations.

-For decorated backgrounds: You can get really crafty and make yourself a personalised background with cardboard, your name, an Australian/New Zealand themed collage – you are only limited by your imagination!
-Lots of people have a World Map ($19AUD on Amazon).
+For decorated backgrounds: You can get really crafty and make yourself a personalised background with cardboard, your name, and an Australian/New Zealand-themed collage – you are only limited by your imagination!
+Lots of people have a World Map (≈$30AUD on Amazon).
 Some companies require you to display the company logo on your screen and you can do this by printing it out on paper or using a program like ManyCam to add it digitally.

 If you have a lovely, tidy home or office – you might not need a backdrop.
 Again, it depends on your situation but I’ve found that if you travel a lot, a backdrop can provide a consistent background for your lessons.